 The Thick and heavy blankets are a very tight weave blanket about the same size as the diamond or bigger, these blanket are made on the same automated weaving machines, the same way as all other Mexican blanket are made, the only differences is the last step before being cut to size, the blanket go through a machine that pulls the fibers apart on both sides at the same time to make them softer and thicker, the rollers can be compared to Velcro pulling apart.

-Note: All Mexican blanket are machine made, only one blanket the Serape is still handmade.
+Note: 95% off Mexican blanket are machine made, the only blankets that are still handmade, are the Diamond and Serape.
 All other are produced on automated weaving machines.

-Mexican blankets will sometimes be labeled 100% Acrylic, this is only for Importation.
+Mexican blankets are sometimes labeled 100% Acrylic, this is only for Importation.
 Mexican blankets will contain Acrylic, Polyester and Cotton.